Eggysgames/Bouncy-Egg/README.md

 <b>Run your own version</b> - Upload the contents of Builds/WebGL to a working website/page/localhost

+The game is quite simple, get the egg in the basket using a physics bouncing egg.
+The game makes use of Unitys built in physics engine to bouce the egg off springs.
+It plays like a 2D physics game would expect with a few custom coded changes in some classes to compensate for issues.
+You can use this to make your own physics drop game.

-=== Information ===
+=== Developer Information ===

+Made for Unity version 2020.3.38f1 (Opening in older versions can cause unexpected errors)

-The full source code for Bouncy Egg released by Eggy's Games
+The full source code for Bouncy Egg released by Eggy's Games (Bradley Erkelens)

 You will find all the C# coding under assets/code

 You will find all available sprites under assets/sprites

-The game is quite simple, get the egg in the basket using a physics bouncing egg.

 The project makes use of dynamic shadows being cast, URP and basic physics.